-A total of three clinical case submissions must be examined and passed to complete the second part of the Accreditation process.
-From one to three clinical cases may be submitted at a time by mail, however, only one of each case type may be submitted at a time for examination.
+A total of five clinical case submissions must be examined and passed to complete the second part of the Accreditation process.
+From one to five clinical cases may be submitted at a time, however, only one of each case type may be submitted at a time for examination.